Showing posts sorted by relevance for query menace. Sort by date Show all posts

 Tricky Trackers!

 Today, I'm a chip guy.
 That doesn't mean I'm completely against MODs.
 I just prefer chip.
-I see videos on YouTube and read people's comments of how they wished a particular ST game sounded more like the Amiga.
-I get that but, imagine IF our computer did sound the same.
+I see videos on YouTube and read people's comments about how they wish a particular ST game sounded more like the Amiga.
+I get that, but imagine IF our computer did sound the same.
 Would that be a good thing?
 I don't think so.
 The ST is its own entity with the ability to sound its own way using gorgeous chip music.
-If the ST had the same music capabilities as the Amiga (in games) then why not just buy the Amiga and have done with it?
+If the ST had the same music capabilities as the Amiga (in games), then why not just buy the Amiga and be done with it?

 With that off my chest, here is a selection of excellent MOD players for the Atari STe...